personal & corporate EVOLUTIVE transformations

 This builds trust: a bold combination of transparency and progress.

-All this combined represents a catalyst to achieve high-performance cultures that provide the conducive environment to experience Joy at work.
+All this combined represents a catalyst to achieve right-performance cultures that provide a conducive environment to experience Joy at work.
 The positive feedback between Purpose and Trust is captured in the equation: Joy at work = Trust × Purpose.

 for society, its Purpose, provides a second oxytocin stimulus, while helping others is also a powerful oxytocin booster.